coredns/rrl/README-DEV.md

   * error - for all DNS errors (except NXDOMAIN)

 To better protect against attacks using invalid requests, requested name and type are not used in the *token* for error type requests.
 In other words, all error responses are limited collectively per client, regardless of qname or qtype.

+For nxdomain and referrals, the authoritative domain is used instead of the full qname.

 The *ResponseAccount balance* is an integer.
 When the *balance* becomes negative for a *ResponseAccount*, any responses that match its *token* are dropped until